 As one of Europe’s second-hand capitals, Berlin can never have too many flea markets.
 And so we’re already looking forward to this very special new addition: the Jordan Flea Market at the Dreiländereck.

-Located between Kreuzberg, Neukölln and Alt-Treptow, and just a stone’s throw from the Landwehr Canal, this new vintage gem will be drawing crowds every two weeks from July onwards with market stalls, live music and international delicacies.
+Situated between Kreuzberg, Neukölln and Alt-Treptow, and just a stone’s throw from the Landwehr Canal, this vintage gem will be drawing crowds every two weeks from June onwards with market stalls, live music and international delicacies.
 Time to set sail for new shores!

 Where: Lohmühlenstraße / corner of Jordanstraße, Kreuzberg